Laguna Hills, California Military Divorce Attorney

 You must know your rights and understand how to defend yourself and your future.
 Get in touch with us to learn more about how our California military divorce lawyers can assist.

-No matter the status of either spouse, whether active duty, retired, in the guard or reserve, a military divorce can affect you.
-In addition, California is a no-fault state, which means adultery and desertion cannot be used as grounds for divorce.
+No matter the status of either spouse, whether active duty, retired, in the guard, or reserve, a military divorce can affect you.
+Also, California is a no-fault state, which means adultery and desertion cannot be used as grounds for divorce.
 However, they can be considered during child custody hearings and the division of assets and property.
+Whether you are filing for a military or civilian divorce in California, the grounds for divorce are the same.
+These grounds consist of:

-Irreconcilable differences.
+The most common ground for divorce in California is irreconcilable differences.
 Identifying irreconcilable differences implies that neither party was at fault and that there is no specific basis for the divorce.

-Considerations Before Filing for a Military Divorce
+What are the Considerations Before Filing for a Military Divorce?

 Residency Requirements

-To file for divorce in California, one of you must reside or have a place of business in the state.
+To file for divorce in California, one of you must live or have a place of business in the state.
 For your application to be considered, you must have lived in California for a minimum of six months and in the filing county for a minimum of three months.
 If neither of you fits the residence requirements, you must either wait to submit your lawsuit or file in the state in which one of you resides.

 Deployment of a Military Spouse